-This course is intended to provide a conceptual and analytical framework for examining urban life and how ordinary people interpret and respond to the actual experience of living in cities.
-This course will examine the underlying causes of urban problems and then proceed with a discussion about possible solutions.
-First we will examine how U.S. cities have changed historically and how urban life is shaped by economic and political dynamics.
-Next we will explore the cultural dynamics that occur within an urban context.
-During the course of the semester, we will study urban poverty, family dissolution, school drop out, street violence, urban crime, and homelessness, before turning our attention to various strategies for addressing these problems.
+This course will focus on providing a conceptual and analytical framework for examining urban life and how ordinary people interpret and respond to the actual experience of living in cities.
+Students will examine the underlying causes of urban problems and then proceed with a discussion about possible solutions.
+During the course of the semsester, students will study urban poverty, family dissolution, school drop out, street violence, urban crime, and homelessness, before turning their attention to various strategies for addressing these problems.
+(3 credits)

 - ENG 101: English Composition 1